Tims777/travel-score/project/analysis-report.typ

 Of all 35 records, 30 are complete, while the remaining 5 are lacking price levels.
 Depending on the respective data source, the numerical values have different domains.
 While risk indicators are constrained to the range 0 to 10, with 10 being the riskiest, price data is measured on a relative scale, with 100 being the global per-category average.
-Resource scores are measured on a relative scale between 0 and 1.
+Resource scores are measured on a similar scale but with 1 being the per-category average.

 == License